 - Counterfeiting or willful mutilation, alteration, or destruction of any parking permit, except in those cases where the same has been cancelled or is no longer to be used as such, shall be a violation of these regulations.
 (See Section X, B, 1)

 - If any parking permit shall be lost, stolen, destroyed, or become mutilated, to the extent that it does not comply with these regulations, the permit is void.
-The holder thereof shall be entitled to the issuance of a replacement permit upon presenting evidence, satisfactory to the Manager.
+The holder thereof shall be entitled to the issuance of a replacement permit upon presenting evidence, satisfactory to the Director.
 A replacement fee will be charged.

 - Students or employees will assume responsibility for the parking of their vehicles and all family vehicles and all violations issued to these vehicles, whether or not the student or employee is in direct control of the vehicle at the time of the violation.